 About Katrina

-Katrina is a Filipino soprano, conductor, and arts administrator in Austin, TX.
+Katrina is a Filipino soprano, conductor, composer, and arts administrator in Austin, TX.